The scaling limit of fair Peano paths: Introduction

+Note in particular that we obtain a deterministic scaling limit.
+There are other possible choices for fair probability measures.
+However, we choose to study $\mu_n$ since it has the largest support and the largest entropy out of all these possibilities.
+In this setting, one can relate the fair trees to a system of coalescing random walks under isotropic scaling.
+(This is in contrast to the diffusive scaling that would lead to the Brownian web, which originated with Arratia \cite{arratia79}.
+See the survey paper \cite{schertzer_sun_swart_2016} for more on the Brownian web and related objects.)

 In Section \ref{background}, we summarize the background regarding fair trees that is relevant for our purposes.
-In Section \ref{scalinglimit}, we formulate and prove Theorem \ref{thm:FairScalingLimit} (and hence Theorem \ref{thm:main-scaling}).
-Finally in Section \ref{sec:fairtrees-grids} we identify the fair trees in the case of both the modified and standard grids, and hence we give evidence supporting an alternate approach.
+In Section \ref{scalinglimit}, we prove Theorem \ref{weakconvergence} in two steps: we first show the existence of subsequential limits of $\mu_n$, using Prohorov's Theorem, and then we show that the only possible subsequential limit is $\delta_\lambda$.
+Finally in Section \ref{sec:fairtrees-grids} we identify the fair trees in the case of both the modified and standard grids, and we give evidence supporting an alternate approach.